Surgical Weight Loss

 You can discuss the procedure options with your surgeon on your first consultative visit.

 We will discuss the complications, risks and benefits in more detail at our informational seminars, your first step to weight loss surgery.
-There is no charge to attend one of our informational seminars but you must register by calling St. Luke’s InfoLink at 1-866-STLUKES (toll free) or by emailing InfoLink@slhn.org.
+Take the free information seminar online by clicking the link below.

-If you have questions about weight loss surgery before scheduling your informational seminar appointment, please do not hesitate to call St. Luke’s Weight Management Center at 484-426-2600 to speak with a team member.
+If you have questions about weight loss surgery before scheduling your informational seminar appointment, please do not hesitate to call St. Luke’s Weight Management Center Allentown at 484-426-2600, St. Luke's Weight Management Monroe at 272-212-0620, or St. Luke's Weight Management Warren at 908-847-6722.